Dzen456/CalcUABlator/README.md

 ### Usage

 For the simulation, you just have to open and run the CoppeliaSim_CalcUABlator.ttt file on the CoppeliaSim and then execute the CoppeliaSim_CalcUABlator_script.ipynb notebook to activate the demo of the robot.
-It is posible to change the test texture in the folder test_texture to test the robot capacities.
+It is possible to change the test texture in the folder test_texture to test the robot capacities.

 To run the robot's Arduino UNO Rev. 3, you'll have to connect the device to the arduino with a cable to be able to run the code correctly.
 You'll also need to build the robot using the components described above and the blueprints for the circuits and structure.